Skip to Content

 1. Take a walk in the woods

 Crisp sunny days and misty mornings make autumn a great time to head out for a walk in the Cotswold countryside.
-Choose a woodland path to admire the colourful trees, kick your way through piles of fallen leaves, collect conkers and pick ripe, juicy blackberries.
+Choose a woodland path and admire the colourful trees, kick your way through piles of fallen leaves, collect conkers and pick ripe, juicy blackberries.

 2. See autumn colours at an arboretum